YinHk-Notes/C-Sharp-cheatsheet/c# concepts/iteration.md

     break;
 }

-// Use the following for the end of each case
+// Use the following for the end of each case, otherwise compiler error CS0163 is reported
 // return;
 // break;
 // goto case i(x, y, z,...);

+// Use 'break' for the end of default, therwise compiler error CS0163 is reported
+// break

 ```